-- 3.1 The Board has overall responsibility for the management and administration of the finances. - 3.2 The Board is led by the "Chair". - 3.3 It is the Trust's statutory responsibility to safeguard the assets of the company, approving and monitoring the budget and to meet all requirements of the Companies Act. - 3.4 To support the effective operation of the Trust and the academies, the Board has established a number of committees to which it delegates certain powers and functions. - 3.5 Two Board committees which are established to deal with Trust-wide matters finance, resource and audit and pupil performance. - 3.6 Three NGA Cluster Local Governing Bodies (Hubs) which are established to scrutinise the performance and support the effective operations of a group of schools. - 3.7 The Trust has approved plans to establish a separate Audit and Risk Committee in 2021-22 which will be incorporated into later editions of this policy. - 3.8 In addition to the above-mentioned committees, the Board established linked Trustees to scrutinise the performance of each school and provide a channel of communication and influence between the Board and each school within the Trust. - 3.9 Terms of reference set out the constitution, membership, and procedures of the committees the Board has established, these are reviewed together with the membership of the committees on an annual basis. - 3.10 The Board of Trustees establish the financial limits of delegated authority which are set out in the Scheme of Delegation. - 3.11 The core responsibilities in relation to finance include: - a) ensuring that educational grants are used for the purpose intended. - b) managing budgets to be balanced, and annual approval of those budgets. - c) approval and issuing of annual audited accounts to ESFA. - d) instructing & reviewing internal audit reports to ensure high internal rigour. - e) appointment of Accounting Officer (or Chair), CFOO, Clerk to the Board of Trustees and external and internal auditors - f) approval of annual pay awards for all staff - g) approval of all non-contractual severance payments, ensuring that ESFA approval is sought for any sums proposed that will exceed £50,000 (before income tax and other deductions) - h) Additionally, ESFA approval before making a special staff severance payment if the employee earns over £150,000.
+- 3.1 The Board has overall responsibility for the management and administration of the finances. - 3.2 The Board is led by the "Chair". - 3.3 It is the Trust's statutory responsibility to safeguard the assets of the company, approving and monitoring the budget and to meet all requirements of the Companies Act. - 3.4 In order to support the effective operation of the Trust and the academies, the Board has established a number of committees to which it delegates certain powers and functions. - 3.5 Four board committees which are established to deal with Trust-wide matters Audit and Risk, Finance and Resources, Succession and Growth and School Improvement Committee. - 3.6 Five Local Governing Bodies which are established to scrutinise the performance and support the effective operations. - 3.7 In addition to the above-mentioned committees, the Board has linked Trustees to scrutinise the performance of each school and provide a channel of communication and influence between the Board and each school within the Trust. - 3.8 Terms of reference set out the constitution, membership, and procedures of the committees the Board has established, these are reviewed together with the membership of the committees on an annual basis. - 3.9 The Board of Trustees establish the financial limits of delegated authority which are set out in the Scheme of Delegation. - 3.10 The core responsibilities in relation to finance include: - a) ensuring that educational grants are used for the purpose intended - b) managing budgets to be balanced, and annual approval of those budgets - c) approval and issuing of annual audited accounts to DFE - d) instructing & reviewing internal audit reports to ensure high internal rigour; - e) appointment of Accounting Officer (or Chair), Chief Finance and Operations Officer (CFOO), Governance Professional and external and internal auditors - f) approval of annual pay awards for all staff - g) approval of all non-contractual severance payments, ensuring that DFE approval is sought for any sums proposed that will exceed £50,000 (before income tax and other deductions)

+h) Additionally, DFE approval before an exit package which includes a special severance payment is at, or above, £100,000 or making a special staff severance payment if the employee earns over £150,000.

-4. Finance, Audit and Resource Committee
+4. Finance, and Resource Committee